Create and launch a Composed Task using Data Flow

 - Select CREATE TASK.
 The task creation view appears:

-nodes.
-To the left of the canvas, you can see the available task applications, including thebillsetuptask
+STARTandENDnodes.
+To the left of the canvas, you can see the available task applications, including thebillsetuptaskandbillrunapplications. - Drag the

 - Click CREATE TASK.